-To test, turn the drysuit inside out and reach through the neck to fully close the entry zipper.
+To test the drysuit, first fully close the relief zipper.
+Then turn the drysuit inside out and reach through the neck to fully close the front entry zipper.

 There are two basic methods of closing off the wrist and neck seals, plug and secure, or fold and clamp.
 To plug and secure, insert two small cans, or sand filled bottles (cups filled with sand and sealed with duct tape work well) into the wrist seals.
 One of these plugs should have an air connection so that it will allow air from a compressor or HP air cylinder to inflate the suit.
-One large can will likewise fill the neck seal.
-Secure these plugs with stretch VelcroTM, strong rubber bands/tubes such as surgical tubing, etc. to keep air from escaping from around the seals.
+Use one larger can to fill the neck seal.
+Secure these plugs with stretch Velcro, strong rubber bands/tubes such as surgical tubing, etc. to keep air from escaping from around the seals.